sendinblue/APIv3-csharp-library/docs/ContactsApi.md

 <a name="getcontactstats"></a>
 # **GetContactStats**
-> GetContactCampaignStats GetContactStats (string email)
+> GetContactCampaignStats GetContactStats (string email, DateTime? startDate = null, DateTime? endDate = null)

 Get the campaigns statistics for a contact